 Focus field (12-16 hours)

-Students will take four courses in a single focus field.
+Students will take 12 to 16 credit hours in a single focus field.
 Course options may be found in the catalog.
 You are encouraged to discuss your selection of courses with your advisor.

 Identities and cultures in a globalized world